vitorstabile/logic-programming-basics/README.md

 <div align="center"><img src="img/chapter2/image-into-binary-w754-h325.gif" width=754 height=325><br><sub>Fig 7 - Convert bilevel image into binary - (<a href='http://matlab.izmiran.ru/help/toolbox/images/intro4.html'>Work by The MathWorks</a>) </sub></div>

 <br>

+The programs which interpret binary code have gotten progressively smarter and have multiple layers (or OSI’s) but at their core, all they are doing is using billions of transistors which are simply ON or OFF and interpreting those 1’s and 0’s in whatever preset way you’ve dictated via your computer code

+A dumb example, just to simplify:

+- **100101101** – Start Microsoft Word

+- **001101010** – Close Microsoft Word

 #### <a name="chapter2part3"></a>Chapter 2 - Part 3: Inside a Computer